 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-SNOW saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on March 24, 2026.
-This is a bearish signal that suggests the stock could decline going forward.
-Tickeron's A.I.dvisor looked at 48 instances where the indicator turned negative.
-In of the 48 cases the stock moved lower in the days that followed.
-This puts the odds of a downward move at .
+The Moving Average Convergence Divergence Histogram (MACD) for SNOW turned negative on June 12, 2026.
+This could be a sign that the stock is set to turn lower in the coming weeks.
+Traders may want to sell the stock or buy put options.
+Tickeron's A.I.dvisor looked at 47 similar instances when the indicator turned negative.
+In of the 47 cases the stock turned lower in the days that followed.
+This puts the odds of success at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where SNOW declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .